miwalol/help/docs/index.md

 ---
+title: Home
 sidebar_position: 1
 ---

-# Miwa.lol Help

-**Welcome to Miwa.lol!**
-If you're here, you're probably looking for some help using our website.
-No worries—we know it might not be the most intuitive at first glance!

-This help website is here to guide you through the process of using Miwa.lol.
-If you have any questions that aren't answered here, feel free to join our [Discord server](https://discord.gg/miwa) and ask for help there!
+**Do you need help?** If so, you're in the right place!

-## Getting Started
+### Getting Started

-If you're new to Miwa.lol, you might want to start by reading our [Getting Started](/category/getting-started) guide.
-This guide will walk you through the process of creating an account, setting up your profile, and getting started with Miwa.lol.
+**You are new on Miwa.lol?** You might want to start by reading our [Getting Started](/category/getting-started) guide.
+This guide will walk you through the process of creating an account, setting up your profile, and knowing how to use our platform and its features.

+### Developers

+**You are a developer?** You might want to start by reading our [API](https://developers.miwa.lol) documentation.

+### Issues?

+If you encounter any issues, please check our [Troubleshooting](/misc/troubleshooting) page.
+If you still need help, feel free to [contact our support team](/misc/contact).